manoharahk/TizenRT/os/tools/README.txt

 ----------------------------------------

   This is a C file that is used to build symbol tables from common-separated value (CSV) files.
-This tool is not used during the TinyAra build, but can be used as needed to generate files.
+This tool is not used during the TizenRT build, but can be used as needed to generate files.

   USAGE: ./mksymtab <cvs-file> <symtab-file>